-Once set to true, an LDAP search against the proxy with the base DN "dc=example,dc=com,ds-backend-server=ds-east-02.example.com:389" instructs the proxy to perform the search against the ds-east-02.example.com:389 external server with the base DN set to "dc=example,dc=com."

-Note The value of ds-backend-server should be the name of the configuration object representing the external server.
+Once set to true, an LDAP search against the proxy with the base DN dc=example,dc=com,ds-backend-server=ds-east-02.example.com:389 instructs the proxy to perform the search against the ds-east-02.example.com:389 external server with the base DN set to dc=example,dc=com.
+The value of ds-backend-server should be the name of the configuration object representing the external server.
 Depending on your naming scheme, this name may not be a host:port combination.

-The following example fetches the dc=example,dc=com entry from ds-east-01.example.com server:
+2. Run ldapsearch to fetch the dc=example,dc=com entry from the ds-east-01.example.com server.
+Perform this search on each external server to determine if external server communication has been configured correctly on the directory proxy server.